xplodnstar/Octocats/README.md

 ### Explore Mode

-**Challenge #1.1**: Fork this repo and modify[index.html](index.html) and add your own CSS to make it look like the image above.
+**Challenge #1.1**: Fork this repo and modify [index.html](index.html) and add your own CSS to make it look like the image above.
 Your CSS should be in a separate file called `styles.css`.
 **Goal #1.1**: Add a custom stylesheet to `index.html`.

 **Challenge #1.2**: Make sure your project is safe!
 Create a git repository containing your project files and upload it to Github.